GSA/digitalgov.gov/content/events/2019/06/2019-06-19-gsa-hackathon.md

 **What to Bring**

-- [A government-issued ID](https://travel.state.gov/content/travel/en/passports/requirements/identification.html) — you will need to go through security.
+- [A government-issued ID](https://travel.state.gov/content/travel/en/passports/requirements/identification.html) — you will need to go through security
-- Your own laptop and power cord.
+- Your own laptop and power cord
-- Headphones.
+- Headphones
-- Personal water bottle, if desired.
+- Personal water bottle, if desired
 - Your own lunch, if desired - the hackathon schedule does not provide for a dedicated lunch break, so if you prefer to work through lunch time, please bring your own lunch.
-It will be time-consuming to go in and out of the government buildings.
+It will be time-consuming to go in and out of the government buildings

 ---